Convert Tex to Denier

 When do you need to convert between Tex and Denier?

-A textile-industry linear-density unit equal to grams per 9,000 meters, preserved from historic silk-trade measurement.
+A textile-industry linear-density unit equal to exactly grams per 9,000 meters of fiber or yarn (≈ 1.
 Tex and Denier are both linear density units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.